mflint/tldr/pages/common/pwd.md

-# pwd
+pwd
+===

 > Print name of current/working directory.

-- Print the current directory:
+Print the current directory:

-`pwd`
+    pwd

-- Print the current directory, and resolve all symlinks (i.e. show the "physical" path):
+Print the current directory, and resolve all symlinks (i.e. show the "physical" path):

-`pwd -P`
+    pwd -P